IshankMittal/Discord-image-generation-bot-through-Stable-Diffusion-AUTOMATIC1111-/README.md

 --------------------------------------------------------------------

-**Usage**
+Usage

-In any Discord channel where the bot is added:
+In any Discord channel where the bot is added, use:

-Give prompt like "!image a futuristic cyberpunk bike"
+!image a futuristic cyberpunk bike

-The bot will generate and send an image based on the prompt.
+The bot will generate and send an AI-generated image based on the prompt.

 --------------------------------------------------------------------

-**License**
+License

 This project is intended for educational and personal use.